Background pattern

 Each tablet contains 10 mg of cetirizine dihydrochloride.

-• The active ingredient is cetirizine dihydrochloride.
+• The active substance is cetirizine dihydrochloride.

-• The other components are:
+• The other ingredients are:

-Tablet core:microcrystalline cellulose, lactose monohydrate, magnesium stearate, anhydrous colloidal silica.
+Core of the tablet:microcrystalline cellulose, lactose monohydrate, magnesium stearate, anhydrous colloidal silica.

-Coating:hypromellose, lactose monohydrate, titanium dioxide (E171) and macrogol 4000.
+Coating:hypromellose, lactose monohydrate, titanium dioxide (E171), and macrogol 4000.

-Appearance of the product and contents of the package
+Appearance of the product and pack size

-It is presented in a PVC/Al blister pack, in packs of: 7, 10, 14, 20, 21, 28, 30, 50, 60, 98 and 100 and 50 (50x1) coated tablets in a single dose.
+Available in PVC/Al blister packs in packs of: 7, 10, 14, 20, 21, 28, 30, 50, 60, 98, and 100 and 50 (50x1) film-coated tablets.

-Only some pack sizes may be marketed.
+Not all pack sizes may be marketed.

-Marketing authorization holder and responsible manufacturer
+Marketing authorisation holder and manufacturer

-Marketing authorization holder
+Marketing authorisation holder

 Sandoz Farmacéutica, S.A.